canonical/certification-docs/Policy_Guide.rst

 '''''''''''''
 The Certification Suite is constantly evolving as new testing methods are employed, as technology changes, and as bugs are discovered and resolved within the Suite.

-Test changes in a given LTS will *not* change the test requirements, and will likely only change the method used to test.
+Changes to existing test cases in a given LTS will *not* change the test requirements, and will likely only change the method used to test.

-Newly introduced tests, however, are considered a Suite change and will not gate current LTS certifications
+Newly introduced tests are considered a Suite change and will not block current LTS certifications.

-For example, the network testing may move from iperf2 to iperf3, which will not affect testing or certification.
-Conversely, the addition of an Apachebench based Network test would constitute a suite change and would *not* gate current LTS certifications, but MAY become a blocker for future LTS releases.
+For example, the KVM test has moved from uisng qemu directly to using LXD to manage the virtual machine.
+As this only changes how the test is conducted, the VM test is still considered a blocking test  Conversely, the addition of a TPM 2.0 test would constitute a suite change and would *not* gate current LTS certifications, but MAY become a blocker for future LTS releases.

 Likewise, tests specifically for new technologies will not be blockers on the